This post is also available in: Deutsch (German)

 Every U.S. citizen and holder of a green card is generally required to declare their annual (worldwide) income in the U.S. and to file a U.S. income tax return (Form 1040) if the income is above the standard deduction amount.
-The standard deduction amount depends on the marital status (filing status) in the USA and the types of income achieved.
+The standard deduction amount depends on the marital status (filing status) in the US.
 No distinction is made between taxpayers who live in the United States and those who live outside the United States.
-In 2019 e.g. unmarried employees under 65 are required to submit a US income tax return for annual wages of US $ 12,200 or more.
+In 2020, unmarried employees under 65 are required to submit a US income tax return for annual wages of US $ 12,400 or more.
 However, if income from self-employment is generated, the obligation to declare exists from an annual profit of US $ 400.

-By law, the due date for filing the 2019 U.S. tax return is April 15, 2020 for those residing in the United States on that date and June 15, 2020 for people living abroad.
-However, due to the Covid 19 issue, the US tax authorities have generally postponed the submission and payment deadline to July 15, 2020.
-If you need more time, you can extend the deadline to 15 October 2020 by submitting form 4868 before 15 July 2020 and, if necessary and with justification, until 15 December 2020.
-However, since the late interest will accrue from 15 July 2020, an extension payment in the amount of expected tax should be made by July 15, 2020.
+The due date for filing the 2020 U.S. tax return is May 15, 2021 for those residing in the United States on that date and June 15, 2021 for taxpayers living abroad.
+If you need more time, you can extend the deadline to 15 October 2021 by submitting form 4868 before the due date mentioned above.

 Is there a double taxation agreement?